-Bus Eireann provides daily bus services to and from Galway City and Ennis, and Local Link provides a regular bus service to Ballyvaughan, Lisdoonvarna and Ennis.
+Bus Eireann provides daily bus services to and from Galway City and Ennis, and TFI Local Link Limerick Clare provides a regular bus service to Ballyvaughan, Lisdoonvarna and Ennis bus service to Ennistymon through its C5 on a Tuesday.
+This stops in Fanore twice on Tuesdays.
 These services provide a valuable connection to service settlements and an alternative to the private car and encourages a modal shift to a more sustainable transport option.